albatrossflavour/puppet_os_patching/README.md

 This module contains a set of tasks and custom facts to allow the automation of and reporting on operating system patching, currently restricted to Redhat derivatives.

-The module **currently** only does reporting, but it is under active development and I expect the patch functionality will be enabled before the end May 2018.
+The module is under active development and tasks to carry out RPM based OS patching have now been included.

 ## Table of contents